 - You should be patient for a couple of minutes so the laptop will be repaired.

-If your PC’s boot sector has some issues (missing or corrupted boot sector), it can cause some troubles.
+If your PC’s boot sector has some issues (missing or corrupted boot sector), it can cause some trouble.
 However, you will be able to fix this issue without much trouble using the command prompt.

 - First, you should boot your computer using the Windows disk.
 You can use Windows 10, 8, or 7 to do this.

-- Now, you should go to the option called “Repair your Computer.”
+- Now, you should go to the option “Repair your Computer.”
 Then, go to Troubleshoot and select Advanced options.
 Then, you should go to the “Command Prompt” as well.

 - After that, you will see the command prompt window.
 Just input the commands mentioned below.